MrPartis/FootballSim/README.md

 4. **Visual Effects**: Update rendering in respective class files
 5. **Configuration Options**: Add new persistent settings in `constants.py` with auto-save support

-### Building for Distribution
-Use the provided `build.bat` script on Windows, or refer to `build_instructions.txt` for detailed PyInstaller commands for other platforms.

 ## Troubleshooting